emdeechege/NewsAPI/README.md

-# Sirius News Highlights
+# Habari..
+Chap Chap

 ## Built By [Tom Chege](https://github.com/emdeechege/)

 ## Description
-Sirius News Highlights is a web application that displays a list of various news sources like BBC and CNN.
+Habri..
+Chap chap is a web application that displays a list of various news sources.
 On choosing a news source, it will preview the top news articles of the day.
 Clicking a news article will redirect the user to read it fully from the news source.
 It achieves this by using the [News API](https://newsapi.org/).

 You can view the site at:[Heroku](https://emdeenews.herokuapp.com/)